I'm in the middle of a big trip. In the next three weeks, I'll visit six countries.

 1) Book during the right time of the month

-If you are booking on your credit card, you should be paying attention to your cash flow.
+If you book on your credit card, you should be pay attention to your cash flow.
 My billing cycle turns over on the 28th of every month, so you’ll almost always find me booking flights after that day.
-Through American Express, I will have nearly two months to pay that off…
+Through American Express, I will have nearly two months to pay that of.

 2) Book during the right time of the week